A labeled diagram showing how rip currents form and how to escape safely, with arrows indicating the current flow and swim directions.

 for the Emerald Coast

-Whether you’re relaxing in Destin, catching waves in Miramar Beach, or staying along 30A, knowing how to recognize and escape a rip current could save your life — or someone else’s.
+Whether you’re visiting Destin, Miramar Beach, or anywhere along Scenic Highway 30A, understanding how rip currents work could save your life or the life of someone you love.

 What Is a Rip Current?

-Rip currents don’t pull you under.
-They pull you out — often faster than even a strong swimmer can manage, especially in knee- to waist-deep water.
+Rip currents do not pull you under.
+They pull you away from shore, often faster than even a strong swimmer can manage, especially in knee- to waist-deep water.

 How to Spot a Rip Current

-• A channel of water that looks darker, calmer, or foam-free compared to surrounding surf
+• A channel of water that looks darker, calmer, or foam-free than surrounding surf

-• Choppy or churning water in a narrow strip heading away from the shore
+• Choppy or churning water moving steadily away from shore

 • A noticeable break in the wave pattern

-Rip currents can be subtle and hard to spot.
-If in doubt, check the beach flags or ask a lifeguard before entering the water.
+If you are unsure, check the beach flags or ask a lifeguard before entering the water.

 What to Do If You’re Caught in a Rip Current